-It is frequently claimed that corruption comes in different forms, and that some regimes may tolerate a little corruption as a para-legal supplement to the low wages of civil servants.
-In addition, some corruption is political in the sense that the kickbacks in not to the insider himself,
+It is frequently claimed that corruption comes in different forms, and that some regimes may tolerate a little corruption as a semi-legal supplement to the low wages of civil servants.
+In addition, some corruption is political where the kickbacks in not to the insider himself, but to his political party.
+Kickbacks from public contracts may be an established system to finance political activity such as election campaigns in many countries.
+However, it is still illegal and frowned upon by most people.